ultralytics/ultralytics/docs/en/datasets/classify/imagenet.md

 ## Dataset Structure

 The ImageNet dataset is organized using the WordNet hierarchy.
 Each node in the hierarchy represents a category, and each category is described by a synset (a collection of synonymous terms).
 The images in ImageNet are annotated with one or more synsets, providing a rich resource for training models to recognize various objects and their relationships.
+Reference the [classification dataset page](https://docs.ultralytics.com/datasets/classify/) to review the structure expected by the Ultralytics library.

 ## ImageNet Large Scale Visual Recognition Challenge (ILSVRC)